SEI-SEA-1-25/dental-health-day/README.md

 ## Import Statements

-In order to use the React Router components in `App.js`, you'll need to import them.
+In order to use the React Router components in `App.jsx`, you'll need to import them.
 This import syntax allows us to grab several specific components out of the `react-router-dom` library at once.
 So far we've used `Router` and `Route`.

 The Router component is actually called `BrowserRouter` inside the library package, but we'll use the `as` keyword to rename it to
 `Router` so it's easier to remember.

 While we're here, we'll also import a third component, `Link`, which we'll get to in a minute.

-Put this code at the top of your `App.js`
+Put this code at the top of your `App.jsx`

 ```js
 import { BrowserRouter as Router, Route, Link } from "react-router-dom";